t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

-To circumvent the scalability issue, we leverage low-rank approximation of large-scale kernels~\cite{rahimi2007random}.
-Recalling that we have employed the Gaussian similarity kernel (Section~\ref{similarity and DPP}), we harness the shift-invariance (\iespace $L(x, y)=L(x-y)$) by implementing random Fourier feature (RFF)~\cite{rahimi2007random} as an approximation method.
-It grounds on the Bochner theorem~\cite{rudin2017fourier}, which guarantees that the Fourier transform $\mathcal{F}$ of a properly scaled shift-invariant (\iespace stationary) kernel $L$ is a probability measure $\mathbb{P}(f)$ as follows:
+To circumvent the scalability issue, we leverage large-scale kernel approximation~\cite{rahimi2007random}.
+Recalling that we have employed the Gaussian similarity kernel (Section~\ref{similarity and DPP}), we harness the shift-invariance (i.e., $L(\boldsymbol{x}, \boldsymbol{y})=L(\boldsymbol{x}-\boldsymbol{y})$) by implementing random Fourier feature (RFF)~\cite{rahimi2007random} as an approximation method.
+It builds on the Bochner theorem~\cite{rudin2017fourier}, which states that the Fourier transform $\mathcal{F}$ of a properly scaled shift-invariant (i.e., stationary) kernel $L$ is a probability measure $p(f)$ as follows: